hitsave-io/xyz/client/docs/index.md

 and compute resources, as well as giving you experiment management out of the box with no additional work.

 HitSave is currently in beta.
-We're working towards delivering a long roadmap of features, culminating in full execution orchestration for large, computationally-intensive projects.
+We're working towards delivering a roadmap of exciting features, culminating in full execution orchestration for large, computationally-intensive projects.
 For now, HitSave offers the following early feature set.